eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - Use cases where the requested attributes are critical for the Relying Party to grant access to the User or deliver the requested services.

-- Use cases where there is, according to the GDPR or other legislation, no legal need to ask for the User\'s approval because another legal basis exists for requesting the attributes.
+- Use cases where there is, according to the GDPR or other legislation, no legal need to ask for the User's approval because another legal basis exists for requesting the attributes.

 A prerequisite for requesting User approval is that the Wallet Unit is sure that the person using the Wallet Unit is in fact the User.
 Therefore, the WSCA authenticates the User prior to or during requesting User approval, on request of the Wallet Unit.
 To do so, the Wallet Unit uses the User authentication mechanisms set up during Wallet Unit activation, see [Section 6.5.3](#653-wallet-instance-activation).
 More detailed requirements regarding User approval can be found in \[Topic 6\].

+Another prerequisite for effective User approval is that the Wallet Unit allows the selective disclosure of attributes.
+Selective disclosure implies mainly two thing.
+First, it enables a Relying Party to specify which of the attributes in an attestation it wishes to receive (and which ones not).
+A Relying Party may have different purposes for the requested attributes.
+For example, an online liquor shop may need an age attestation to comply with its legal obligations, and in addition would like to receive address information to be able to send the ordered liquor to the User's home.
+Therefore, the Relying Party indicates the goal of each (group of) requested attributes.

+Secondly, selective disclosure implies that the Wallet Unit enables the User to approve or deny the presentation of each (group of) attributes separately.
+The User takes a decision based on (at least) the following information:

+- The authenticated identity of the Relying Party,
+- The information in the Relying Party's prsentation certificate regarding the attributes that the Relying Party has registered during registration,
+- The outcome of the evaluation of the embedded disclosure policy.

+After the User gives their approval, the Wallet Unit will present the approved User attributes to the Relying Party Instance.

-##### 6.6.3.5 Relying Party Instance verifies the authenticity of the PID or attestation
+##### 6.6.3.6 Relying Party Instance verifies the authenticity of the PID or attestation

-The Relying Party Instance verifies the electronic signature or seal over the PID or attestation.
+The Relying Party Instance receives a PID or attestation, including some attributes, from the Wallet Unit.
+Subsequently, it verifies the electronic signature or seal over the PID or attestation.
 To do this for PIDs and QEAAs, the Relying Party Instance uses a trust anchor of the Provider obtained from a Trusted List.
 Note that the PID Provider or QEAA Provider may use an intermediate signing certificate to sign the PID or attestation, and use the trust anchor to sign the signing certificate, instead of signing the PID or attestation directly with the trust anchor.

 For PuB-EAAs, the Relying Party Instance verifies a PuB-EAA by first verifying the signature of the PuB-EAA Provider over the PuB-EAA, using the PuB-EAA Provider certificate issued by a QTSP.
 Subsequently, the Relying Party Instance verifies the signature over this certificate, using the corresponding trust anchor from the QTSP Trusted List.
 Note that both the PuB-EAA Provider and the QTSP may use an intermediate signing certificate.
 All other things being equal, the verification of a PuB-EAA will therefore involve one or more extra certificates, compared to the verification of a PID or QEAA.